apostrophecms/starter-kit-assembly-essentials/README.md

 > Note that like all other changes, palette changes do not take place for logged-out users until the user clicks "Publish."

 ## Provided widgets
-There are six basic widget modules located in the `sites/modules/widgets` folder of this starter kit.
+There are five basic widget modules located in the `modules/widgets` folder of this starter kit.
 This supplements the core `rich-text`, `image`, `video`, and `html` widgets.
 They can be altered to fit the design and functionality of your project or act as a blueprint to build your own custom widgets.
-Both the `hero` and `column` widgets have been added to the `main` area of the `@apostrophecms/home-page`.
-The remainder of the basic widgets have been added to the areas of the `column` widget as described below.
+Both the `hero` and core `@apostrophecms/layout` widgets have been added to the `main` area of the `@apostrophecms/home-page`.
+The remainder of the basic widgets have been added to the area of the `@apostrophecms/layout-column` widget as described below.

 If you look at the `sites/index.js` file you won't see these widget modules in the `modules` object.
 Instead, they are being registered using the `nestedModuleSubdirs` property.
 Setting this property to `true` will cause Apostrophe to register all the modules listed in the `modules.js` file of any subfolder in the project-level `sites/modules` folder.
 You can choose to organize any custom modules, such as grouping all of your piece-types, to keep your `modules` folder and the `index.js` file less cluttered.
 Note that if you choose to move any of the provided widgets out of the current folder you will need to add them to the `sites/index.js` file and remove them from the `sites/modules/widgets/modules.js` file.
 If you choose to keep this structure, any custom widgets you add to the folder need to be listed in the `modules.js` file.